dgrnbrg/spiral/README.md

 # spiral

-A Ring that never blocks.
+A Ring that doesn't block.

 Spiral integrates Ring and core.async.